pwong2018v2/TestProj1/README.md

 # TestProj1

-Learning GIT Hub and how CP can use
+Learning GIT Hub and how I can use